-I have spent over 8 years working in a refinery and chemical plants as well as an additional 7 years in biomedical research facility, so I’ve spent lots of time reviewing safety procedures.
+I have spent over 8 years working in a refinery and chemical plants as well as an additional 7 years in a biomedical research facility, so I’ve spent lots of time reviewing safety procedures.
 My experience working at an oil and gas research facility has given me some excellent insight into handling flammable materials safely, and as you go through this module I’ll give you everything you need to know to handle high-proof alcohol safely.
-But first, let’s talk about a couple of things.

-The key issues at a distillery is the obvious fire hazard.
+The key issue at a distillery is the obvious fire hazard.
 Alcohol and heat produce a vapour that when mixed with air creates the perfect conditions for a fire or worse an explosion.
-The trick is not to allow the three to mix.
+The trick is not to allow the three (alcohol, air and heat) to mix.

 The key to dealing with any common fire hazard is to remove fuel (alcohol), oxygen (air) or heat.
 If one of those is removed, the fire will cease.
 But we’ll talk about this in more detail shortly.

-Auto-ignition is the temperature at which the liquid will automatically combust in the presence of air (oxygen) and generate fire.
+Auto-ignition is the temperature at which the liquid will automatically combust in the presence of air (oxygen) and generate a fire or explosion.
 An example would be accidentally spilling ethanol onto a heating element, which would result in an explosive fireball.
 The temperature required is 365 °C (689 °F) which is relatively high, but electric heating elements can easily surpass this temperature so if you are using these, be very cautious about keeping the element submerged in liquid.

 For reference, gasoline auto ignites at 247–280 °C (477–536 °F), methanol at 440°C and iso-propanol at 399°C.